razor-x/eve-overview/index.md

 #### Who are you?

-I've been playing EVE since 2008 and am currently a Core member of [Agony Unleashed].
+I've been playing EVE since 2008 as Leon Razor.
+I am currently a Core member of [Agony Unleashed].

 #### Should I trust you?